Blade7296/Testing/README.md

 # Learning how to use github
 Hello..
 This is my first repo

 ## Part 1
-creating README file
+Creating README file

 ## Part 2
-making index file
+Making index file

+## Part 3
+Creating content